- sales & marketing

 Your customers will appreciate you more if you are more transparent than your competitors.
 Customers always compare different companies before choosing the one they are comfortable taking the next step with.

-Who do you think customers will call when they have to choose between a company that is transparent upfront about costs and pricing on their website and the company that isn’t?
+Who do you think customers will call when they have to choose between a company that is transparent upfront about costs and pricing on their website and a company that isn’t?

 Search engines such as Google and Bing display web pages that cover the keyword(s) a searcher is looking for.
 The price of products and services is one of the highest search volumes on the internet.
 If you aren’t addressing pricing on your website, you are missing out on the opportunity to be visible in front of an audience looking for the answers you have.

-Understanding SEO in building the right strategy is the key to successful content marketing.
-Addressing as many questions of your target audience as you can is the only thing that’ll guarantee visibility and trust on your website.
+The key to successful content marketing is to understand SEO in building the right strategy.
+Addressing as many questions of your target audience as possible is the only thing that guarantees visibility and trust on your website.

-There are so many examples of companies that have managed to rank in top results of search engines, generating crazy numbers of sales after addressing pricing on their website.
+So many examples of companies have managed to rank in the top results of search engines, generating crazy numbers of sales after addressing pricing on their website.

 Being as transparent as you can and addressing as many of your prospects’ questions as you can is an opportunity for your business to stand out from your competitors in today’s marketing world.